GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Using connectivities in field operators

 Let's start by defining two fields: one over the cells and another one over the edges.
-The field over cells is used as input for subsequent calculations and is therefore filled up with values, whereas the field over the edges is used to store the results and is therefore left blank.
+The field over cells serves input for subsequent calculations and is therefore filled up with values, whereas the field over the edges stores the output of the calculations and is therefore left blank.

 ```{code-cell} ipython3
 cell_values = np_as_located_field(CellDim)(np.array([1.0, 1.0, 2.0, 3.0, 5.0, 8.0]))